frontdev98/Simple-JWT-authentication/README.md

 npm i
 ```

-3. Create new user with priveleges to access to database, for example:
+1. Create new user and its database at PostgreSQL, for example:

 ```bash
 sudo -u postgres psql